Ben-Voris/Hunters-Island-2025/docs/To-Do_Lessons-Learned_Considerations.md

 - Carry old-fashioned ballpoint pens (e.g., Bic) to write on Fisher maps.
 - **Before** the trip, mark the paper maps with waypoints from the GPS.
 - [Guide pack](#guide-pack-load) got too heavy.
+- Leslie baked the Leslie bars in two cookie sheets.
+This made them chewier, and gave them a bit of a caramel flavor.
+They were better.

 ## To Consider